 1. I use your name, address, telephone number and email address to make and rearrange appointments.
 Some patients and prospective patients tell me about their medical conditions and medication by email or online enquiry forms.
 I am unable to send or receive encrypted emails so you should be aware that any emails I send or receive may not be protected in transit.
 I will also monitor any emails sent to me, including file attachments, for viruses or malicious software.
 Please be aware that you have a responsibility to ensure that any email you send me is within the bounds of the law.

-2. I keep a permanent attendance register which records all appointments in my clinic for tax purposes and to secure potential evidence in the event of a criminal prosecution, civil litigation, insurance claim or complaint to the British Acupuncture Council.
+2. I keep a permanent attendance register which records all appointments in my clinic for tax purposes and to secure potential evidence in the event of a criminal prosecution/complaint etc.

-3. I may use your date of birth to help identify patients with the same name to avoid mistakes being made as to safe and appropriate treatment, for identification purposes if referring a patient to another health practitioner, and for identification purposes if writing to a registered medical practitioner so that they correctly identify the patient.
+3. I may use your date of birth to help identify patients with the same name to avoid mistakes being made.

-4. I use your presenting complaint and symptoms, any relevant medical and family history reported by you and my clinical findings for the purposes of making a full traditional diagnosis, formulating treatment strategy and treatment planning and to secure evidence in the event of criminal proceedings, civil litigation, an insurance claim or complaint.
+4. I use your presenting complaint and symptoms, any relevant medical and family history reported by you and my clinical findings for the purposes of making a full traditional diagnosis, formulating treatment strategy and treatment planning and to secure evidence in the event of a criminal prosecution/complaint.
 I keep a record of any treatment given.
-I periodically review these records to ascertain how treatment is progressing.

-5. I use your GP’s name and address in the event that I need to contact your GP including in an emergency and because it is a mandatory requirement in the British Acupuncture Code of Professional Conduct.
+5. I use your GP’s name and address in the event that I need to contact them, including in an emergency and because it is a mandatory requirement in the British Acupuncture Code of Professional Conduct.

-6. I keep accident records for any patients or visitors who are involved in accidents at my clinic in accordance with UK Health and Safety legislation including the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) to comply with the law and to secure evidence in the event of criminal proceedings, civil litigation, an insurance claim or complaint.
+6. I keep accident records for any patients or visitors who are involved in accidents at my clinic in accordance with UK Health and Safety legislation including the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) to comply with the law.

-8. I maintain a record of the patient’s consent to treatment, or the consent of their next-of-kin stored in the patient file to secure evidence in the event of a civil claim, criminal prosecution, insurance claim or complaint.
+8. I maintain a record of the patient’s consent to treatment, or the consent of their next-of-kin stored in the patient file to secure evidence in the event of a criminal prosecution/complaint.

 9. I keep hard copy (ie. paper) records only which are always in my possession or stored in a locked cabinet.